-Below is a list of my priorities for the 2014 Legislative session and beyond.
+Below is a list of my priorities heading into the 2016 General Assembly session.
 They are not numbered by importance, with the exception that initiatives that will improve the town of West Warwick will always be my #1 priority.

 Priority #1: West Warwick First!

 This was my campaign slogan on all of my yard signs as well as printed material.
 This the driving force behind my decision to run for Senate.
 My primary focus will and has always been to improve the town of West Warwick.
-I have been working with the office of Congressman Jim Langevin to try to find grant money for a variety of things in West Warwick.
-Chief among those will be:
+Here are some of my plans for West Warwick:

 1. Securing start up monies for the West Warwick Redevelopment Authority so that they can begin the process of buying up properties and parcels.
 This will allow them to avoid taking property through eminent domain.
 It will also allow them to start assembling parcels that will be attractive for developers to purchase and begin the first phases of the Arctic Redevelopment plan.

-2. Helping to secure monies to build a permanent memorial at the Station fire site.
+2. Helping to make sure that planned projects start this year.
+First and foremost, I want to see permanent memorial at the Station fire site built this year.
 This is important for our region, our state, and our town.
 I will search for any way that I can find to help the Station Memorial Foundation to complete construction of this monument by 2015.

-3. Helping to secure monies for the Sgt.
-Brian St. Germain Memorial Foundation in order to rebuild and improve the Maznicki Field Complex.
-The project will include lights for the field and track, new bleachers with handicapped access, and new press box.
-This will also allow us to dedicate a newly resurfaced track to be named for Marine Sgt.
+I also hope to see the track and football field re-done.
+That project should begin in the summer of 2015.
+It will include lights for the field and track, new bleachers with handicapped access, and new press box.
+The track will be dedicated upon completion this spring in memory of Marine Sgt.
 Brian St. Germain, a West Warwick graduate that was killed defending our country in Iraq.
 Not only will this serve as a fitting memorial to a West Warwick hero, but it will give West Warwick the only nine lane, competition quality track in the state of Rhode Island.
 This will allow us to host a variety of sporting events from night football games, soccer games, as well as statewide and regional track meets.
 It will also extend the hours of usage of our track for the great public.
 Our hope is that the increased use and exposure to such a wonderful facility will help to bolster sales and usage of local businesses as well.

 I am a firm believer in the rights of workers to collectively bargain.
-I believe that teachers should be included in binding arbitration mandates to make sure that municipalities negotiate contracts in good faith.
-I believe that there should be a contract continuation law to protect public workers in the event that negotiations are not completed by the expiration of current contracts, which would serve as another protection to ensure negotiation in good faith.
+I feel that when groups come to the table and negotiate contracts in good faith good things can happen.
+West Warwick is a perfect example that.
+I believe that there should be a contract continuation law to protect public workers in the event that negotiations are not completed by the expiration of current contracts to ensure negotiation in good faith.
 I also feel that workers should have the opportunity to organize, should they choose to do so.